wvictor14/TOG/README.md

 README
 ================

-This repository contains my lessons for the TOG R study group
+This repository contains my workshop materials for the TOG R study group